-External Mentor Program for Early Career and Underrepresented Faculty
+External Mentor Program for Early, Mid-Career and Underrepresented Faculty

-Mentors and collaborators will provide assistance, facilitate research efforts, and, where appropriate, be themselves examples of accomplished faculty.
-Selected mentors/collaborators should be those who can extend, enhance, or enrich the awardee’s knowledge or ability with in a particular research domain, or enhance the awardee’s prominence and reputation within their shared discipline.
+Mentors will provide assistance, facilitate research efforts, and, where appropriate, be themselves examples of accomplished faculty.
+Selected mentors should be those who can extend, enhance, or enrich the awardee’s knowledge or ability with in a particular research domain, or enhance the awardee’s prominence and reputation within their shared discipline.

-Note: The external mentor/collaborator cannot have been the graduate advisor or the postdoctoral advisor of the applicant.
+Note: The external mentor cannot have been the graduate advisor or the postdoctoral advisor of the applicant.

 Required Deliverables and Expectations:

-Applications will be accepted until program funds are exhausted.
-If you plan to submit, please contact DEI, to assure funds are still available and to discuss your proposal.
+Applications will be accepted on a rolling basis until program funds for the fiscal year are exhausted.
+If you plan to submit, please contact the CoDaC Director, Dr. Charlotte Moats-Gallagher to ensure that current year funds are still available and to discuss your proposal.

-To be considered, applicants need to submit an application which includes the following information:
+To be considered, please submit an application by email to firstname.lastname@example.org which includes the following information:

 - Cover sheet: